Simon Corble

-Simon Corble is an English playwright, director and performer.
-He is the great nephew of Archibald Corble, the British fencer.
+Simon Corble is an English playwright, poet and theatre director.
+He is the great-nephew of Archibald Corble, the British fencer.
 He grew up in rural Oxfordshire, the son of a country vicar.
 The family moved north in 1974, and at the age of sixteen he played Hamlet at Lymm Grammar School, Cheshire and "never looked back".
 After training as an actor at Manchester Polytechnic (now Manchester Metropolitan University) he went on to create his own dramatic works.
 He has explored the potential of site-specific theatre in both his own works and those of others.
 On his website he writes that his strengths lie in "comedy, site-specific and promenade theatre, audio work, directing Shakespeare, and in creating unique theatrical experiences".
+His first full collection of poetry, White Light White Peak, was published by Fly on the Wall Press in 2019.

 Writing

 According to Tony Craze and Katie Brannigan, Corble writes "in obeyance of the unities of time and space – applying realistic and parallel scales between worlds of performance and real environment (short promenades for short distances traveled in a fictional world, careful allotment of time at each stationary point).

 Temporal and spatial settings for his work were seen to be of paramount importance.
-For The Woodlanders, this writer's research included close study of the North of England countryside, until focusing on a site with the largest, most remote wooded area, accessible only by a mile and a half trek."
+For The Woodlanders, this writer's research included a close study of the North of England countryside, focusing on a site with the largest, most remote wooded area, accessible only by a mile and a half trek."

+Simon Corble has always preferred to work alongside actors in creating scripts, using improvisations on given events and themes and working in the physical aspects of performance at the same time.
+This was how he and Nobby Dimon created the original script and concept for The 39 Steps.

+Poetry has always been a part of Simon Corble's creative output; many of his plays, in particular, SWARD!, The Hound of the Baskervilles and the alliterative script of Sir Gawain and the Green Knight, are written partly or wholly in verse.
+It was his move into the rural Peak District of England, followed by the loss of two close friends who took their own lives within six months of each other which expanded his poetic output.

+Much of Simon Corble's poetry is lyrical in form and inspired by the natural world.